-Students interested working in health care but in non-direct patient care environments are encouraged to apply to this program.
+Students interested in working in health care but in non-direct patient care environments are encouraged to apply to this program.

-- Demonstrate effective communication, both orally and in writing. - Demonstrate critical thinking and problem-solving skills in preparation for a career in health care. - Identify current issues and trends affecting the U.S. health care delivery system and strategies to address them. - Analyze health care policies and critique their effectiveness in serving the needs of the intended stakeholders.
+- Demonstrate effective communication, both orally and in writing. - Demonstrate critical thinking and problem-solving skills in preparation for a career in health care. - Demonstrate quantitative reasoning skills, particularly as they apply to the health care setting. - Identify current issues and trends affecting the U.S. health care delivery system and strategies to address them. - Analyze health care policies and critique their effectiveness in serving the needs of the intended stakeholders.